Rogue's Passage card art

 How often is Rogue's Passage drawn in a Commander game?

-Does casting Rogue's Passage actually improve your win rate?
+Does casting Rogue's Passage correlate with winning?

 Is Rogue's Passage legal in Commander?